tnguyen372/Photo-Sharing-Web-App/README.md

-# Sunset-Photo-Management-Website
+# Sunset Photo Sharing Website
-Full stack web app that functions similarly to Imgur.com.<br>
+Full-stack web app that functions similarly to Imgur.com.<br>
 Demo video of app: https://www.youtube.com/watch?v=Yx6SXT3NKZw
 # Features
 Users can:
 1. Register an account
-2. Login/logout with sessions
+2. Login and logout
-3. Upload, search for, and view image posts uploaded by either themselves or other users
+3. Upload, search for, and view photos uploaded by either themselves or other users
-4. Comment on image posts
+4. Comment on photos with timestamps

 # Breakdown of Technologies Used
 1. Frontend: HTML, CSS, JavaScript, Handlebars.js
-2. Backend: Node.js, Express.js
+2. Backend: JavaScript, Node.js, Express.js
-3. Database: MySQL - Stores all user account information, comments, and image post information
+3. Database: MySQL - Stores all website and user related account information, comments, and image post information

 # Build Instructions
 Type 'npm install' in terminal